ibm-cloud-docs/vpc/hub-spoke-resolution-binding.md

    The VPC with the DNS resolution binding now shows a `DNS-Shared` tag next to its name.

-Next, [Configure a DNS custom resolver](/docs/dns-svcs?topic=dns-svcs-ui-create-cr&interface=ui) on the DNS hub VPC to be responsible for resolving DNS queries from hub and DNS-shared VPCs, as well as those from on-prem networks.
+Next, [configure a DNS custom resolver](/docs/dns-svcs?topic=dns-svcs-ui-create-cr&interface=ui) on the DNS hub VPC to be responsible for resolving DNS queries from hub and DNS-shared VPCs, as well as those from on-prem networks.

 ## Deleting a DNS resolution binding in the console
 {: #delete-dns-resolution-binding-ui}